Holy Trinity Church (Hrastovlje): History

 The church and wall were built on bare rock, and for this reason do not have deep foundations.
 The church is built mostly out of stone, as is typical for the entire coastal region.
 The stones were never entirely covered in an outer layer of plaster, and it is thus possible to see how the church was built.
 One can see that top of the church spire was rebuilt at some time, although it is not known why.
 The church is topped with tiles made of thick plates.
 These are characteristic for older roofs in the Mediterranean region.

-The church has only 2 windows (a third window was walled up in the past) as a result of the local weather conditions.
+The church has only two windows (a third window was walled up in the past) as a result of the local weather conditions.
 In summer, a room with a small window was protected from the sun, while in winter it was protected from the bora.
 Because of the low number of windows, the inside of the church is however very dark.
-In 1896, a hole was knocked in the northern wall to create a new window, but unfortunately some of the frescoes in the church were destroyed at the same time.
+In 1896, a hole was knocked in the northern wall to create a new window, but some of the frescoes in the church were destroyed at the same time.

 Despite the lack of windows, the church nonetheless used to be better lit than it is today.
 This is the result of the addition of the powerful outer wall, which robs the church of much of its light.

 Because of its height, the church is classed as a multi-layered church.
 The church in Hrastovlje differs from all other pilgrim churches in that its bell-tower is located on the western side and in that all other pilgrim churches have small wooden towers.